wp-plugins/open-menu/readme.txt

 6. Deals and Coupon Widget / Shortcode

 == Changelog ==
+= 1.6.11 =
+* Updated the render class to fix issues with currency symbol for some European countries

 = 1.6.10 =
 * Added option to QR widget to open the mobile site link in a new window
 * Added Deal Widget so an OpenMenu's deals can be placed into a widget ready theme